 Contact Attorney Howard N. Sobel

 At the office of Howard N. Sobel, we work closely with people who have questions or concerns about potential personal injury claims.
-Contact our office online or call us at 856-424-6400 to set up a free initial consultation.
+Contact our office online or call us at 856-424-6400 to set up a free initial consultation (on selected cases).
 Evening and weekend appointments can be arranged upon request.
 We accept all major credit cards.